thomscoder/orchestra/README.md

 <h1>To watch the screen</h1>

-- Simply paste or type the ID in the respective field
+- Paste the ID
 - Click "Get screen".
-- Done
+- Done!

 # Requirements to run the local server

-Requirements to run the local server and share the screen
+Requirements to run the local server

 - Mkcert

-- On Windows requires windows-build-tools and Visual Studio (2013 or higher)
+- Windows -> Microsoft Visual C++ Redistributable
+- MacOS -> Xcode command line tools
+- Linux -> libXtst

 # How to contribute